-Area SWM S-4 is a 0.93-acre area located adjacent to the southern portion of Area S-4.
+Area SWM S-4 is a 0.93-acre area located adjacent to the southern portion of Area S-4 (Appendix E, Page 9).
 It shares the same setting, expected soils, slopes, and hydrology with Area S-4.
-SWM S-4 is also located in close proximity to the Poor Farm Cemetery site, 18MO266.
-As a result, additional investigation is recommended in Area SWM S-4 as described above.

-Area S-5 is a 2.63-acre area.
+SWM S-4 is also located in close proximity to the Poor Farm Cemetery site additional investigation is recommended in Area SWM S-4 as described above.
+Area SWM S-4 lies within the LOD for the Preferred Alternative.
+Area S-5 Area S-5 is a 2.63-acre area located along the east side of I-270 north of Wootton Parkway(Appendix E, Page 9).
 Area S-5 has the potential to contain part of the Poor Farm Cemetery.
+Much of Area S-5 is taken up by a parking lot and a landscaped lawn for a large commercial tower.
 Mapped soil series in this area include Glenelg silt loam and slopes range from 3-15 percent.
-Given its proximity to the Poor Farm Cemetery site, 18MO266, additional investigation is recommended in the undisturbed northern portion of Area S-5.

-Area SWM S-5

-Area SWM S-5 consists of 0.59 acres located adjacent to the northern portion of Area S-5.
+The nearest stream is Cabin John Creek, located 1,509 ft (460 m) to the east.
+Given its proximity to the Poor Farm Cemetery site, , additional investigation is recommended in the undisturbed northern portion of Area S-5.
+Area S-5 lies within the LOD for the Preferred Alternative.
+Area SWM S-5 Area SWM S-5 consists of 0.59 acres located adjacent to the northern portion of Area S-5 (Appendix E, Page 9).
 It shares the same setting, expected soils, slopes, and hydrology with Area S-5.
-Given its proximity to the Poor Farm Cemetery site, 18MO266, additional investigation as described above is recommended in the undisturbed northern portion of Area SWM S-5.

-Area S-6 is a 2.83-acre area.
-Area S-6 has the potential to contain part of the Poor Farm Cemetery.
+Given its proximity to the Poor Farm Cemetery site investigation as described above is recommended in the undisturbed northern portion of Area SWM S-5.
+Area SWM S-5 lies within the LOD for the Preferred Alternative.
+Area S-6 Area S-6 is a 2.83-acre area located along the east side of I-270, extending south of Wootton Parkway (Appendix E, Page 9).
+Area S-6 has the potential to contain part of the Poor Farm Cemetery, .
 Mapped soil series in this area include Glenelg silt loam and Baile silt loam and slopes range from 0-15 percent.
 Given its proximity to the Poor Farm Cemetery site, 18MO266, additional investigation as described above is recommended in the undisturbed northern portion of Area S-6.

-Area SWM S-6

-Area SWM S-6 consists of 3.49 acres located adjacent to Area S-6.
+Area S-6 lies within the LOD for the Preferred Alternative.
+Area SWM S-6 Area SWM S-6 consists of 3.49 acres located adjacent to Area S-6 (Appendix E, Page 9).
 It shares the same setting and hydrology with Area S-6.
 Mapped soil series in this area include Glenelg silt loam and slopes range from 3-15 percent.
-Given its proximity to the Poor Farm Cemetery site, 18MO266, additional investigation as described above is recommended in the undisturbed northern portion of Area SWM S-6.

-Areas RS-1 and RS-2

-Areas RS-1 (6.8-acres) and RS-2 (1.9 acres) are located in close proximity to the Poor Farm cemetery site, 18MO266.

-Area RS-1 is within 100 feet to the south of the southern boundary of the cemetery site, 18MO266.
-Area RS-1 is impacted by the CSB and would require archaeological investigations unless avoided by construction.
-It comprises a moderate to gentle slope to south and represents the southern flank of the ridge on which the Poor Farm Cemetery is located.
-Graves are likely to be present within Area RS-1.
+Given its proximity to the Poor Farm Cemetery site, additional investigation as described above is recommended in the undisturbed northern portion of Area SWM S-6.
+Area SWM S-6 lies within the LOD for the Preferred Alternative.
+Areas RS-1 and RS-2 Areas RS-1 (6.8-acres) and RS-2 (1.9 acres) are located in close proximity to the Poor Farm cemetery site, 18MO266 (Appendix E, Page 9).
+Area RS-1 is less than Area RS-1 is impacted by the CSB and would require archaeological investigations unless avoided by construction.
+It comprises a moderate to gentle slope to south